CompGenomeLab/XR-DS-seq-Tutorial/README.md

 ### Plotting read distribution on genes

 deepTools is an easy way to plot read distribution in certain genomic regions.
-This tool uses the Bigwig files to count the reads in genomic windows and requires the regions of interest in BED format.
+This tool uses the BigWig files to count the reads in genomic windows and requires the regions of interest in BED format.
 To plot a line graph of the read  distribution on genes:

     deeptools